Cayuga people: History

 Some Seneca and Cayuga had left the area earlier even as Tuscarora were migrating north in the early decades of the 1700s, going west of the Alleghenies to the long depopulated Ohio Country lands; settling in Western Pennsylvania, West Virginia, and Eastern Ohio.
 These tribes became known as the Mingo or "Black Mingo", for they had a bad reputation, so were able to take in their kin after that systematic bloodletting in 1779.
-After the Sullivan Campaign, more Cayuga joined them, as well as some other bands of Iroquois who left New York before the end of the Revolutionary War.
+After the Sullivan Campaign, more Cayuga joined them, as well as some other bands of Haudenosaunee who left New York before the end of the Revolutionary War.
 As the American Revolution was nearing its end, settlers resumed trekking west of the Alleghenies in a trickle that by 1810, became a flood.
 Other eastern Amerindians, joined by eastward remnants of Susquehannock and large groups of Delaware peoples had also traveled the ancient trails through the gaps of the Allegheny to found settlements such as Kittanning (village) and others in the Ohio Valley.
 Only weakened cobbled together tribes, such as the Mingo, were in the land, which was still mostly empty; creating a situation drawing settlers west in increasing numbers.
 By 1831 those Indians left in the lands east of Ohio were encouraged by bigotry, and at times forcibly removed to the Indian Territory, in what became Oklahoma.
 Their remnants, consequently, the Seneca-Cayuga Tribe of Oklahoma are a federally recognized tribe.

 On November 11, 1794, the (New York) Cayuga Nation (along with the other Haudenosaunee nations) signed the Pickering Treaty with the United States, by which they ceded much of their lands in New York to the United States, forced to do so as allies of the defeated British.
 It was the second treaty the United States entered into.
 It recognized the rights of the Haudenosaunee as sovereign nations.
 The Pickering Treaty remains an operating legal document; the U.S. government continues to send the requisite gift of muslin fabric to the nations each year.

 The state of New York made additional treaties with the tribes but failed to get them ratified by the Senate.
 As it lacked the constitutional authority to deal directly with the tribes, individual tribes have sued for land claims since the late 20th century, charging New York had no authority for their actions.
-The state rapidly arranged sales of more than 5 e6acre of former Iroquois lands at inexpensive prices to encourage development in the state.
+The state rapidly arranged sales of more than 5 e6acre of former Haudenosaunee lands at inexpensive prices to encourage development in the state.
 It also granted some western lands to war veterans in lieu of pay.
 Speculators bought up as much land as they could and resold it to new settlers.
 Land-hungry Yankees from New England flooded into New York in waves of new settlement, as did some settlers from the Mohawk Valley.
 Immigrants also came from the British Isles and France after the war.